vfrico/dbpedia-gsoc-18/deliver-gsoc.md

 ## Work done
 * Bash scripts and other resources that help to generate RDF graphs to load in Virtuoso
-* Refinement of code from previous Nandana's Work to generate pairs of annotation from DBpedia mappings and SPARQL queries:
+* Refinement of code from previous Mihindukulasooriya's work et al. to generate pairs of annotation from DBpedia mappings and SPARQL queries:
     * The code has been tested and updated, to ensure it still works.
 * Creation of a Java API that allows storing annotations, users can vote them and can be classified as correct or wrong by using Random Forest's Weka classifier.
 * Creation of a Web application that consumes the API and exposes an easy interface for users to help in the annotation and mapping process.